KiokoEric/The_Cook.io/README.md

   <br>

-  <p align="center" > The Home section provides its users with a search functionality, allowing its users to easily find recipes based on their search interests. </p>
+  <p align="center" > The Home section provides its users with search functionality, allowing its users to easily find recipes based on their search interests. </p>
 </div>

 <br>